japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerWorker.md

 `getStatuses` sends a `GetMapOutputStatuses` RPC remote message for the input `shuffleId` to the trackerEndpoint expecting a `Array[Byte]`.

 NOTE: `getStatuses` requests shuffle map outputs remotely within a timeout and with retries.
-Refer to xref:rpc:RpcEndpointRef.adoc[RpcEndpointRef].
+Refer to rpc:RpcEndpointRef.md[RpcEndpointRef].

 `getStatuses` <<deserializeMapStatuses, deserializes the map output statuses>> and records the result in the <<mapStatuses, `mapStatuses` internal cache>>.